authelia/authelia/docs/security/threat-model.md

 * Securely transmit authentication data to backends (OAuth2 with bearer tokens).
 * Protect secrets stored in DB with encryption to prevent secrets leak by DB exfiltration.
 * Least privilege on LDAP binding operations (currently administrative user is used to bind while it could be anonymous).
+* Extend the check of user group memberships to authentication backends other than LDAP (File currently)
+* Extend the check of user group memberships to things other than the groups such as:
+    * Emails
+    * Require 1FA authentication again with password changes in the authentication backend (detect via attribute if configured)

 ## Trusted environment